Gait analysis system for rodents

 Dr. Price: "I think the CatWalk is probably one of the most sophisticated pieces of equipment that I have seen."

 NeuroPore Therapies (San Diego, California) does important research in the field of neurodegenerative disorders.
 Dr. Diana Price, Dr. Asma Khan and Robert Johnson are currently using CatWalk XT to study Parkinson’s disease.
 Look what they say about their CatWalk system.

 CatWalk XT gait analysis has been validated in research and experimental procedures for several (neurological) disorders and lesions.
 Examples include spinal cord injury and other nerve injuries, neuropathic pain, arthritis, stroke, Parkinson’s, Cerebellar ataxia, traumatic brain injury, peripheral nerve damage, and more.

-- A corridor that directs and limits the freedom of movement of your subjects to a straight line across the walkway that facilitates quick cleaning and access to the walkway
+- A corridor that directs the free movement of your subject in a straight line to facilitate learning and improve reproducibility

 - A hardened glass walkway that enables CatWalk XT's Illuminated Footprints technology

 - A high speed color camera for extremely accurate spatial and temporal resolution

 - And the CatWalk XT software for the recording and automated analysis of the locomotor ability of your rodents